 1. As part of a skin cleansing ritual

-After cleansing, simply add a drop of frankincense essential oil to a terry or face washcloth.
+After cleansing, simply add a drop of frankincense essential oil to a terry towel or face washcloth.
 Run the cloth under hot water and wring it out before placing it over your face, allowing the heat and the fragrant steam to penetrate every pore.
 You can also add the essential oil to a plant-based cleansing oil to cleanse away makeup and dirt and gently exfoliate your skin, all the while enjoying a few peaceful moments of mindful inhalation.